6 Media-Specific Occurrence

 6.3 Groundwater

 USEPA has assembled an extensive data set of the occurrence of six PFAAs in public drinking water.
 This data set is the result of required monitoring of approximately 4,900 public water systems (all large systems serving more than 10,000 people, plus a subset of smaller systems) for six PFAAs in finished drinking water at points of entry to the drinking water distribution system.
-The study was conducted between 2013 and 2015 under the third Unregulated Contaminant Monitoring Rule (UCMR3) and included the results from treated water that originated from groundwater wells (n = 22,624), surface water (n = 12,733), and mixed sources (n = 792) (USEPA 2017).
-A summary of the UCMR3 occurrence data, including analytical reports, is included in Section 8.2.2.2.
-One or more PFAAs were detected in 4% of the reporting public water systems (USEPA 2017); however, groundwater sources had approximately double the detection rate of surface water sources (Hu et al. 2016).
-In addition, 59 out of 4,905 public water systems (PWSs) reported PFOA and PFOS at concentrations that exceed the 2016 USEPA health advisory of 0.07 μg/L (ATSDR 2018); these systems represent 1.3% of all of the PWSs that monitored under UCMR3.
-Detections were geographically widespread but showed quantifiable associations with suspected sources, including industrial sites, military fire training areas, AFFF-certified airports, and wastewater treatment facilities (Hu et al. 2016).
-Individual states are collecting information on PFAS occurrence in smaller public water supplies such as schools and mobile home parks that do not meet the threshold to comply with the Unregulated Contaminant Monitoring Rule, so were not sampled during UCMR3, and for which data are often publicly available, for example, in New Hampshire at NH DES (2020).
+The study was conducted between 2013 and 2015 under the third Unregulated Contaminant Monitoring Rule (UCMR3) and included the results from treated water that originated from groundwater wells (n = 22,494), groundwater under the direct influence of surface water (n = 436), surface water sources (n = 13,228), and mixed sources (n = 814) (USEPA 2017).
+A summary of the UCMR3 occurrence data, including analytical reports, is included in Section 8.2.2.4.
+An analysis conducted on the nonfinalized UCMR3 data set found that one or more PFAAs were detected in 4% of the reporting public water systems (USEPA 2017); however, groundwater sources had approximately double the detection rate of surface water sources (Hu et al. 2016).

 Figure 6-3.
 Observed PFAS concentrations in groundwater.